julianeweller/MinsePIE/README.md

 python minsepie-batchinsert.py -i his6_codonvariants.csv -p cagactgagcacg -r TGATGGCAGAGGAAAGGAAGCCCTGCTTCCTCCA -o . -a 4.86 -s 4.28
 ```
 Output:
 The three inserts with the highest predicted insertion rate will be displayed.
-The full prediction is saved as table in the defined output directory (see example/his6_codonvariants_predictions.csv).
 ```
 MMR status of cell line is considered as 0 (MMR deficient)
                 insert    zscore  percIns_predicted